-If emails are not being sent due to the limit being reached, this will be obvious in the Organisation Messages view.
+If notifications are not being sent due to the limit being reached, this will be obvious in the Organisation Messages view.

-You can change the email cap to any number you prefer from Admin->Organisation Manage->Organisations->Edit
+You can change the caps to any number you prefer from Admin->Organisation Manage->Organisations->Edit

 Pick something that makes sense for the number of assets your organisation has, and the number of alerts that are sent.

-However, if you are sending 10s of 1000s of email alerts each month, perhaps your alerts should be reconsidered.
+However, if you are generating 10s of 1000s of notifications each month, perhaps your alerts should be reconsidered.
 Alerts are best used to report exceptions, not day to day events.
 Maybe schedule a daily report.

-4. Check Email Address is correct and sending test emails.
+4. Check Email Address/phone number is correct and send test messages.